 If a blister isn't too painful, try to keep it intact.
 Unbroken skin over a blister may provide a natural barrier to bacteria and decreases the risk of infection.
-Cover it with an adhesive bandage or moleskin.
+Cover it with a bandage or moleskin.
 Cut a piece of moleskin into a doughnut shape and place the pad so that it encircles and protects the blister.
 Then cover the blister and moleskin with gauze.

 Seek medical care if the blister looks infected.
 If you have diabetes or poor circulation, call your doctor before treating the blister yourself.